For the latest news, please click here to visit our Museum Studies blog! »

 FREE UPCOMING EVENTS:

 October 23, 2014, 1pm: Building the Smithsonian Museum of African American History: A presentation by Lonnie Bunch.

-USF's Museum Studies program and Graduate Museum Studies Association is proud to host Lonnie Bunch, author of Call the Lost Dream Back and director of the Museum of African American History in Washington DC.
+USF's Museum Studies program, Museum Studies Graduate Association and The Orchard Hotel are proud to host Lonnie Bunch, author of Call the Lost Dream Back and director of the Smithsonian Institution Museum of African American History in Washington DC.
 Join us in McLaren, Room 250 for the lecture and discussion, followed by a reception and book signing in Thacher Gallery.

 May 8, 2014: Museums and the Fight for Social Justice: An Evening with Ron Chew

 USF was proud to host award-winning museum innovator and social justice activist Ron Chew in Spring 2014.
 As former director of Seattle's Wing Luke Asian Museum, Ron changed the face of what it means to be a community-based museum with such ground-breaking exhibitions as Executive Order 9066: 50 Years Before and 50 Years After, tracing the stories of Japanese-Americans in the Pacific Northwest and If These Hands Could Talk, about sweatshop labor.

 Spring 2014 Brown Bag Lecture Series:

 The Emerging Museum Culture in Abu Dhabi

 Whatever Happened to "Augmenting Human Intellect?"

 DECEMBER 1, 2013: Adventures in Washington DC (and beyond)